 And the best way to learn from your failures?
 "Ask the customers."

 Admitting your mistake is the first step

 Rowan Gormley knows how success can make it hard to spot your mistakes.
-The founder of the new online wine business, Naked Wines, Gormley previously worked with Richard Branson at Virgin for many years and set up Virgin Wines.
+The founder of successful online wine business Naked Wines, Gormley previously worked with Richard Branson and set up Virgin Wines.

 "The lowest point in my career was when I refused to acknowledge my mistakes and believed my own publicity.
 The data was telling us where we were going wrong at Virgin Wines but we kept reading how brilliant we were in the press.